syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ### Events related with RowHeight or ColumnWidth

-After changing the row height or column width in the SfCellGrid, the `LineSizeChanged` event for row heights or column widths will be invoked to get old and resized heights or widths of the rows or columns.
+After changing the row height or column width in the Excel-like Grid, the `LineSizeChanged` event for row heights or column widths will be invoked to get old and resized heights or widths of the rows or columns.

 {% tabs %}
 {% highlight c# %}